-When should you consider repairing the foundation of your house?
+When should you consider repairing your home's foundation?

-A foundation repair situation is not necessarily caused by a construction defect, it may be a deterioration over time or caused by weather, such as an accumulation of water on the foundation.
-Depending on the work to be done (foundation repair, foundation replacement, decontamination or basement finishing), it should be understood that any repairs require professional interventions to ensure that the problem and its cause are resolved for good.
-It is therefore essential to correct any foundation problem before thinking about renovating your home to optimize your renovation investments.
-The preservation and durability of the structure of your home and especially its foundation must therefore precede any aesthetic renovation project.
+A foundation repair situation isn't necessarily caused by a construction defect.
+It may simply be deterioration over time or caused by weather, such as water accumulation around the foundation.
+Depending on the work to be done (foundation repair, foundation replacement, decontamination or basement finishing), it should be understood that any repairs require professional intervention to ensure that the problem is resolved for good.
+It's therefore essential to correct any foundation problem before thinking about renovating your home.
+This will optimize your renovation investments.
+The preservation and durability of the structure of your home and especially its foundation should precede any aesthetic renovation project.

-In case of visible signs such as swelling of the floors, visible cracks inside and/or outside, deformation of door frames, water infiltration or other, it is essential to seek the advice of a professional to assess the severity of the situation and to determine the nature of the work to be done on the foundation, walls, floors, supports and framing of your home.
-Normally, the most common foundation problems are:
+In case of visible signs such as floor swelling, visible cracks inside and/or outside, door frame deformations, water infiltration or anything else, it's essential to seek advice from a professional.
+They'll be able to assess the situation's severity and determine the kind of work to be done on the foundation, walls, floors, supports and framing of your home.
+The most common foundation issues are:

-However, even in the absence of such symptoms, a thorough examination of the foundation of your home should be carried out and should take into account the different structural elements (partitions, roofs, openings, etc.) before you invest in a renovation project.
+Though, even in the absence of such symptoms, a thorough examination of your home's foundation should be carried out and take into account the different structural elements (partitions, roofs, openings, etc.) before you invest in a renovation project.

 Advantages of repairing foundation cracks

-It is imperative to utilize the services of a professional and/or companies specializing in several situations.
+It's important to use the services of a professional and/or companies specializing in foundation repairs.
 A foundation contractor will be able to:

-- Correct an uplift problem of the concrete due to water infiltration
+- Fix concrete lifting due to water infiltration;

 Damage due to water infiltration